-With schools closing, many parents are homeschooling their children.
-This may be more challenging if your child has Special Educational Needs (SEN).
+Homeschooling your child during coronavirus may be challenging if your child has Special Educational Needs (SEN).
 But there's online support and a range of educational and fun activities to help you through this difficult time.

 If your child gets SEN support or has an EHCP, the school and local authority still have a duty to support your child even if they are staying home.
 Talk to your child’s school about what they can continue to provide at home, such as support sessions with a specialist teacher over video.